EmperorsReign05/MindScribe/README.md

 MindScribe is an AI-powered wellness companion designed to be a supportive and empathetic listener.
 Built with a powerful RAG (Retrieval-Augmented Generation) pipeline, it provides context-aware, helpful conversations based on a curated knowledge base of therapeutic techniques.
+The backend is hosted for free on Render, so you might experience cold starts.

 ![Demo ss](</src/assets/minscribe-demo.png>)